Pollen & Allergy Tracker

 What's the difference between pollen count and air quality index?

 Pollen count measures allergen particles from plants, primarily affecting allergy sufferers.
 The Air Quality Index (AQI) measures pollutants like PM2.5 and ozone that affect everyone's respiratory health.
-PollenTracker tracks both to give you the full picture.
+PollenTracker tracks both to give you the full picture — both factor into the YES/CAUTION/NO decision.